-Following is a summary of the major provisions of this proposed rule regarding UCSC/PISCO's rocky intertidal research activities.
-These measures include:
+The following is a summary of the major provisions of this proposed rule regarding UCSC/MARINe's research activities.
+These provisions include measures requiring:

-- Required implementation of mitigation to minimize impact to pinnipeds and avoid disruption to dependent pups including several measures to approach haulouts cautiously to minimize disturbance, especially when pups are present. - Required monitoring of the research areas to detect the presence of marine mammals before initiating surveys.
+Mitigation to minimize impact to pinnipeds and avoid disruption to dependent pups including several measures to approach haulouts cautiously to minimize disturbance, especially when pups are present; and

+• Monitoring of the research areas to detect the presence of marine mammals before initiating surveys.